 Recently, Pakistan launched a new platform “Ecosystem Restoration Fund” to create green jobs, support nature-based solutions to fight climate change, and promote biodiversity conservation.

 Here is a report from the world economic forum (WEF) highlighting Pakistan’s plans for green recovery.

-Assigning the responsibility to Pakistan to host World Environment Day will usher in renewed focus and attention towards the environment.
+Assigning the responsibility to Pakistan to host World Environment Day will usher in renewed focus and attention towards the environment in the region.

-- Bring a change in your lifestyle, see how better can we live with nature, make little alterations in our day-to-day life.
+- Bring a change in your lifestyle, see how we can live in harmony with nature, make little alterations in our lifestyle routines.